 In addition, if male consumers want to view Autumn-Winter trends, they are then directed to a page that shows Hermes’ runway shows and pictures taken on the catwalk or backstage.

 3. Creates mystical exhibitions to showcase its iconic products

-The brand creates immersive experiences that can make spectators feel that they are in alternate universe.
+The brand creates immersive experiences that can make spectators feel that they are in an alternate universe.